 - Mix the berry layer ingredients together: Gently mix berries, a little sugar, cornstarch to thicken, a squeeze of lemon juice (to brighten the flavors), and vanilla extract together.
 Spread evenly into a 9×13 inch baking pan.

 - Make the biscuit dough: You need flour, sugar, baking powder, salt, butter, and buttermilk.
 Mix the first 4 ingredients together, then cut in cold butter with a pastry cutter until pea-sized crumbs form.
 These flour-coated butter crumbles promise a flaky soft, yet crisp biscuit topping.
 After that, mix in buttermilk.
 Buttermilk creates an ultra-rich biscuit.
-It’s important that the butter and buttermilk are both very cold, otherwise the dough will completely melt down into the berries.
+Just like when we make cheddar biscuits, it’s important that the butter and buttermilk are both very cold, otherwise the dough will completely melt down into the berries.
 This biscuit topping is actually very similar to my homemade biscuits, but includes a little sugar since it’s dessert.

 - Arrange dough on top of the berries: Flatten sections of the biscuit dough out with your hands, then place them on top of the berries.